 The "fair use" clause of current US copyright law allows you to reproduce short excerpts from copyrighted works (our standard is less than 500 words) with standard footnoting.
 The "fair use" clause also allows you to make one copy of selected material from a copyrighted work for personal use only (e.g., for your own study or reference).
 "Fair use" applies to the content of InterVarsity publications and the IVP Online website.
 Hymns, poems, and illustrations such as cartoons, maps, tables, or charts are usually considered complete pieces, which means that you will need written permission even though they may contain less than 500 words.

 First, see if we offer permissions through the Copyright Clearance Center.
 You might be able to acquire permission immediately this way!
-To check, use the button below and then either browse or refine your search by the IVP title you're looking for:
+To check, go to Copyright Clearance Center and then either browse or refine your search by the IVP title you're looking for.

 Tip for use with disabled students: There might already be an accessible edition available!
 Check the book page here at ivpress.com (and look for an ebook format) or visit ReadHowYouWant (which specializes in accessible editions) to see whether there's an ebook or other accessible edition available.

 If you can't find the book you want to use in one of these ways, please complete the permissions request form (below).
 All requests must be made in writing via this form.